saifulkhan/storytelling-vis/README.md

+# About

-# Feature-Action Design Patterns for Storytelling Visualizations with Time Series Data
+This is source code of Feature-Action Design Patterns for Storytelling Visualizations with Timeseries Data.

 ## Getting Started